krittger/ESPFusion/README.md

    (For developer tools and to build the package, you should use:

-   conda create -n r_ESPFusion r-essentials r-base r-optparse r-devtools r-roxygen2
+   conda create -n r_ESPFusion r-essentials r-base r-optparse r-devtools r-roxygen2 r-testthat

 4. Activate the environment with: